Stamkos, Kucherov lead Lightning past Panthers 5-1 in Game 3

 AP Sports Writer

+“We’re pleased with what’s going on here.
+But you know, we haven’t done anything yet,” Cooper said.
+“Until you start checking off that fourth win, there’s nothing we can sit and hang our hat on.
+We’re inching our way closer, but this is far from over.”

+Corey Perry got the Lightning off to a strong start with his 50th career playoff goal and Erik Cernak also scored.

-Vasilevskiy allowed just one goal for the fourth straight game after allowing at least three in each of Tampa Bay’s first six games this postseason.
-He’s been helped in that dominating stretch, as his teammates in front of him have helped by playing excellent team defense.
+Vasilevskiy, meanwhile, allowed just one goal for the fourth straight game after allowing at least three in each of Tampa Bay’s first six games this postseason.

+The 6-foot-3 goaltender, nicknamed “Big Cat,” was helped again Sunday by teammates who combined to block 19 shots.

+“We’re down 3-0, so obviously we’re not happy with the results,” Panthers star Jonathan Huberdeau said.

+“But we’re playing probably the best goalie.
+He’s making some saves.
+We’re having chances.
+We’re not getting bounces, too, right now,” Huberdeau added.
+“Credit to them, too, they’re blocking every shot.
+They’re a good team.
+You can see why they won two Stanley Cups.”

-Sam Reinhart scored Florida’s lone goal in Game 3, snapping a puzzling 0-for-25 start to the playoffs for the Panthers’ power play.
+Sam Reinhart scored Florida’s lone goal Sunday, snapping a puzzling 0-for-25 start to the playoffs for the Panthers’ power play.

 Sergei Bobrovsky stopped 31 of 34 shots, with Perry and Cernak both scoring only moments after Florida killed off penalties in the first and second periods.
 Stamkos’ one-timer off a pass from Kucherov made it 3-1 midway through the second.